Introduction What's New Features Installation Quick Start API Reference Configuration License

 Method Description

-load_pdf(source, page, zoom, pagemode, nameddest) Load PDF from file path or bytes with optional viewer options
+load_pdf(source, page, zoom, pagemode, nameddest) Load PDF from file path with optional viewer options

 show_blank_page() Show empty viewer (respects current theme)